 Architectural lighting can be similar but is not exactly the same as lighting design.
 The former’s focus is on architecture.
 The latter’s consideration is often ergonomic or functional — any aspect that improves one’s ability to live, work, function, relax or play — to make sure light is optimally used and distributed.

-Architectural lighting is the intersection of art and technology—principles of design come into play, as do physics, engineering, and the psychological and physiological effects of light.
+Architectural lighting is the intersection of art (architecture), design and technology (lighting).
+Other fields of endeavor also come into play, such as physics, engineering and the psychological and physiological effects of light.